tauffredou/microservice-course/README.md

 ## Step 3

 Use `main.go` file to launch an implemented version of the server.
-Add your server in your `docker-compose` file.
+Add this server to your `docker-compose` file.
+Fix the last line of the HTTP handler to loop over all search results and print them to the `ResponseWriter`.